sourcebroker/hugo-cms-theme/README.rst

   pages as static html.
 This is true but first those pages must be rendered by TYPO3 with average like 0,5 to 4 pages in 1 second.
 Imagine now you have TYPO3 website with 10.000 pages and you must clear cache often for whatever reason...

-- **Clickdummy pattern**
+- **Content element based clickdummy pattern**

-  Sometimes its hard to explain to external frontend developers what means to build clickdummy the "TYPO3 way" so with well-thought-out layouts and content elements which share common classes for modification.
-  This clickdummy reflects the logic behind TYPO3 layouts and content elements and its much harder for frontend developer that does not know TYPO3 to prepare clickdummy that will be then extremely difficult to implement into TYPO3.
+  Sometimes its hard to explain to external frontend developers what means to build clickdummy the "TYPO3 way" so with well-thought-out layouts and content elements (which share common classes for modification).
+This hugo based clickdummy reflects the logic behind TYPO3 layouts and reusable content elements.
+So even if you still want to implement frontend with TYPO3 this clickdummy can help you to prepare clickdummy that will be easily implemented into TYPO3.

 Installation
 ------------